 - The President collects topics for each meeting's agenda, calls special meetings for specific topics like reviewing rules, or planning parking changes, leads the Association meetings, signs checks each week, and generally leads the Board.

 - The Vice President backs-up the president but doesn't have specific responsibilities.

 - The Secretary writes the minutes for the meetings and provides them to whoever is doing the Gazette.

 - The Board is responsible for setting rules, determining if an amendment change is needed, setting the homeowner and condo fees, deciding to use a management company, working with the management company, maintaining Autumn Lakes property, setting the budget, maintaining reserve funds, and representing the residents in making these decisions.

 - Board members receive comments and complaints from the residents.
 The board members communicate mainly by email.
-As questions, concerns, complaints are received, the board member in receipt of an issue emails all board members and solicits input.
-There is also on-going email communications between board members and AMC Management.
+As questions, concerns, or complaints are received, the board member in receipt of an issue emails all board members and solicits input.
+There is also on-going email communications between board members and SMG.

 - In October there is at least one budget meeting to review the budget suggested by the SMG property manager and decide on fee increases.